Philadelphia to end mask mandate, days after reinstating it

 The mandate went into effect Monday.
 Philadelphia had ended its earlier indoor mask mandate March 2.

 The health department did not release data to back up its reversal on masking, saying more information would be provided Friday.
 Philadelphia had become the first major U.S. city to reinstate its indoor mask mandate, but faced fierce blowback as well as a legal effort to get the mandate thrown out.
+Few masks were worn at the Philadelphia 76ers’ home playoff game on Monday, even though they were required under city rules.

 “The City will move to strongly recommending masks in indoor public spaces as opposed to a mask mandate,” the health department said in a statement.
-City officials said the mandate would be lifted Friday morning.

 When the city announced April 11 that the mandate was coming back, the health commissioner, Dr. Cheryl Bettigole, said it was necessary to forestall a potential new wave driven by an omicron subvariant.
 She said Philadelphia had crossed the threshold of rising cases at which the city’s guidelines call for people to wear masks indoors.